 - Respiratory disease

 - Musculoskeletal pathology (including arthritis, osteoporosis and chronic pain)

 - Additionally, it is in our scope to assist in lifestyle modification and work closely in the rehabilitation of injured workers, DVA and NDIS clients.

 Evidence shows that the correct form of physical activity can reduce the incidence of chronic disease by up 40%.
 Our goal is to help you meet your physical activity goals and regain optimum functional capacity, to ensure you sustain a high quality of life.

 How does an AEP fit into the health care team?

 Exercise Physiologists are much more than your regular gym personal trainer.
-Whilst we may be relatively new as health care professionals, I feel as though our role in the health care system is integral and is only growing.
 Physical inactivity is recognised by WHO as one of the top 4 main risks factors for global mortality.
 AEPs can practice anywhere from private clinics within the community, to hospitals to reduce this statistic.

-I personally believe in the power of a multidisciplinary approach to rehabilitation, and that’s why I’m lucky enough to be a part of here at Parkside.
-Working alongside a strong and dedicated team of physio’s, our combined knowledge is vast and being able to work with each other ensures that we develop optimum solutions to your goals.
+I personally believe in the power of a multidisciplinary approach to rehabilitation, and that’s why I’m lucky enough to be a part of the team here at Parkside.
+Working alongside a strong and dedicated team of Physio’s, our combined knowledge is vast and being able to work with each other ensures that we develop optimum solutions to your goals.

 Why are you excited to join the Parkside team in front of the desk?